 Your San Jose Holistic Dentist

 Dr. Nancy Nehawandian is one of the best-educated and most highly experienced dentists in the San Jose area, which includes extensive education and experience in holistic dentistry.
 She is a member of two leading holistic dentistry societies: the IABDM and the IAOMT.
 IABDM (International Academy of Biological Dentistry and Medicine) and IAOMT (International Academy of Oral Medicine and Toxicology) promote the use of nontoxic diagnostic and treatment methods, especially avoiding the use of mercury and excessive fluoride.
-To learn how she can help you with holistic dentistry, please call (408) 354-5600 for an appointment at Top Down Dental in Los Gatos.
+To learn how she can help you with her comprehensive approach to holistic dentistry, please call (408) 354-5600 for an appointment at Top Down Dental in Los Gatos.